blaney83/3D_Scatter_Node/README.md

 _Fuzzy C-Means Clustered Data Viewed from the bottom._
 ## 3D Graph Representation
 An interactive 3-Dimensional representation of provided data points (and optional cluster prototypes) which can be rotated and scaled.

+# _Known Issues_

+ - Optional 2nd In-Port currently needs to be manually disabled in the ScatterPlot3DNodeModel.java constructor when switching back and forth between K-Means and other processed data.
+ - Color selection for non-clustered data is currently not an option given to the user.
+ - Dialog menu needs additional checks to correctly disable/enable options properly as user navigates through the configuration process.